 New UK Survey Showcases the Lack of Trust in HR, But Can Technology Help Improve this Relationship?

-Many organizations are looking towards building a trust-based relationship between employees and HR.
-This can take time, but HR technology can speed up the process.
+HR technology can speed up the process of organizations looking towards building a trust-based relationship between employees and HR.
+(Fauxels/Pexels) HR technology can speed up the process of organizations looking towards building a trust-based relationship between employees and HR.
+(Fauxels/Pexels)

 It is essential that your employees trust your company processes.
 They must have faith in HR’s integrity to build and ensure a positive and productive workplace culture that flourishes.
 Of course, technology can play a decisive role by streamlining the processes.